-Targeted at 11th grade finance students, Introduction to Finance is a yearlong course that focuses on content in the Business Administration Core and Finance Cluster Core at the career-sustaining and specialist levels.
-It expands student understanding of finance, allowing them to develop their knowledge and skills in such areas as business law, customer relations, economics, financial analysis, financial-information management, human resources management, operations, professional development, and strategic management.
-Emphasis is placed on financial markets, services, and regulations, as well as the need for effective safety and security procedures and information management in finance.
+Targeted at grade 11, Introduction to Finance expands student understanding of finance.
+Students develop their knowledge and skills in such areas as business law, customer relations, economics, financial analysis, financial-information management, human resources management, operations, professional development, and strategic management.
+Emphasis is placed on topics including financial markets, services, and regulations, as well as the need for effective safety and security procedures and information management in finance.
+Current technology will be used to acquire information and to complete activities.
+Throughout the course, students are presented ethical dilemmas and problem-solving situations for which they must apply academic and critical-thinking skills.

 Introduction to Finance features a variety of activities, ethical cases, assessments, and resource lists, including specific recommendations for LAP modules and commercial publications.
 Two 100-item semester exams are included, and three hands-on, standards-based projects are provided to appeal to a variety of learning styles.
 (NOTE: Prior knowledge of and experience with introductory business concepts and skills is strongly recommended as a prerequisite to Introduction to Finance.)